 More than one third of the indicators were vaguely defined or had incorrect baselines, or none at all.
-This allowed for different interpretations as to whether targets had been achieved, making the analysis of the disbursement requests more complex and less objective. (...)
-Particular attention should be paid to:

-- (a) Using performance indicators that are specific and do not allow different interpretations; - (b) Using baseline values and targets indicators participatory way
+This allowed for different interpretations as to whether targets had been achieved (...)
+Particular attention should be paid to: (a) Using performance indicators that are specific and do not allow different interpretations; (b) Using baseline values and targets